rpgreview/papersandpaychecks/pnp.md

 **General**

 A tactical round is a period of six seconds.
 It is used for physically dramatic actions where immediate time as of the essence which includes, as per the great time-honoured tradition of roleplaying games, of physical combat.
-Each tactical round's activity begins with the character with the highest physical initiative score, based on their Dexterity, and then proceeds in order to the lowest.
+Each tactical round's activity begins with the character with the highest initiative score, based on their Dexterity, Wisdom, or Charism as appropriate to their action, and then proceeds in order to the lowest.
 A tactical round should be perceived as an abstract method for organising time and the sequence of action declarations when, of course, activity occurs in a continuous rate.

 A character typically may take two 'standard actions' in a tactical round.
 A standard action usually means make a skill roll or a move.
 In addition to standard actions there are short actions.
-A 'short action' is something that is performed quickly and can be combined with a standard action (e.g., get a something out of your pocket).
+A 'short action' is something that is performed quickly and can be combined with a standard action (e.g., get a something out of your pocket whilst taking a move action).
 A character is limited to two short actions per standard action, plus the character's DEX bonus.
 If the DEX bonus reduces this quantity to less to 0 or less then the character may has to count short actions as standard actions; all other things being equal this would only occur if the character has a DEX of 5 or less.
-Finally, there is a small number of actions (('free actions') which effectively take no time at all (e.g., drop an item).
+Finally, there is a small number of actions ('free actions') which effectively take no time at all (e.g., drop an item).

-**Physical Conflict**
+**Tactical Conflict**

-Physical conflict is initiated when a character (PC or NPC) declares it as such.
+Tactical conflict is initiated when a character (PC or NPC) declares it as such.
 Other characters present may make a Perception skill check with a target number of 11; those that succeed make act as per normal on that tactical round and all subsequent rounds.
 Those that fail will have that number subtracted from their initial defense check (which is also usually based on Brawl).
-A character receives one standard action at 5 points or less of Dexterity, two from 6 to 15, three from 16 to 25 etc, and an equal number of defensive reactions.
+A character receives one standard action at 5 points or less of Dexterity, Wisdom, or Charisma (depending on whether it is a physical, mental, or social conflict), two from 6 to 15, three from 16 to 25 etc, and an equal number of defensive reactions.

-The purpose of combat is to hurt someone; except you can get hurt as well.

-1. Initiative
-- based on Dexterity (for physical), based on Wisdom (for mental), based on total Level (for social)
-- Maneuvers
+The difference between the attack action and the defensive reaction provides a margin of success or failure.
+The weapon used provides a multiplier to the damage inflicted.
+From this number armour is subtracted, defining the damage inflicted.

+Characters may declare a variety of basic tactical maneuvers.
+These include:

--- normal attack, normal defense
+* Normal attack, normal defense.
--- all out attack, +3 to hit, no defense
--- all out damage, +1x damage, no defense
--- all out defense, -3 to hit, no attack
--- all out damage reduction, -1x damage, but no attack -- retreat
+* Damaging attack, +1x damage, x0.5 defense.
+* Defensive stance, No attack, x1.5 defense.
+* Beserk attack, x1.5 attack, no defense.
+* Damage reduction, x0.5 attack, -1x damage.

+A defensive stance effectively uses a standard action to add to the character's defense.

 **Bully**

 A successful Bully check, contested by an opponent's Wisdom check, persuades another character to attempt to behave in a certain way by use of real or implied threats.
 The ability to Bully is significantly altered by the quantity of people that the attempt is applied against (individuals in a group get their own check and a bonus for being part of a group), the demanded action, and the position of the attacker.
 An interesting aspect of the Bully skill is that whilst it is tactical, the effects are strategic and ablative; an additional Wisdom check, at +1 per strategic turn of work, is allowed, until the bullied target succeed.
 A single check is made for the number of consective standard actions taken on a Bully check.

-1 standard action of Bullying -2
+* 1 standard action of Bullying -2
-2 standard actions of Bullying -1
+* 2 standard actions of Bullying -1
-4 standard actions of Bullying +0
+* 4 standard actions of Bullying +0
-6 standard actions of Bullying +1
+* 6 standard actions of Bullying +1
-8 standard actions of Bullying +2
+* 8 standard actions of Bullying +2
-10 standard actions of Bullying +3
+* 10 standard actions of Bullying +3
-12 standard actions of Bullying +4
+* 12 standard actions of Bullying +4

-Single target +0
+* Single target +0
-Two targets -1
+* Two targets -1
-Three targets -2
+* Three targets -2
-Four targets -3
+* Four targets -3
 etc

-Bully in superior position in organisation +0
+* Bully in superior position in organisation +0
-Bully in direct managerial position over target +2 Bully in inferior position in organisation -4
+* Bully in direct managerial position over target +2
+* Bully in inferior position in organisation -4
-Bully not in organisation +0 (must use external threats) Bully in a position to use or threaten violence +4
+* Bully not in organisation +0 (must use external threats)
+* Bully in a position to use or threaten violence +4

 **Brawl**